 For many, breakfast is the most important meal of the day.
-This rings especially true for tourists as if you want to be at your best when you’re out exploring attractions and landmarks for the day, you need to make sure you’ve taken on enough fuel to last at least until lunch.
+This rings especially true for tourists as if you want to be at your best when you’re out exploring attractions and landmarks for the day.
+You must ensure you’ve taken on enough fuel to last at least until lunch.

-Of course, if you just want to grab a coffee, you won’t be at a loss for choice – “coffeeshops” are an institution here.
-But for those not in the know, your average Dutch coffeeshop is a far cry from Starbucks.
-While you may be able to source some excellent coffee and plenty of “vegetables” from an Amsterdam coffeeshop, they don’t typically do a great breakfast.
+Of course, if you want to grab a coffee, you won’t be at a loss for choice – “coffeeshops” are an institution here.
+But for those not in the know, your average Dutch coffee shop is a far cry from Starbucks.
+While you may be able to source some excellent coffee and plenty of “vegetables” from an Amsterdam coffee shop, they don’t typically make a great breakfast.

 So where do you grab the grub when it’s time for brekkie?
-In this post, we’ll provide you with our pick of some of the greatest brunch & breakfast spots in Amsterdam so that you can make the most out of your trip.
-Expect all sorts of tempting meals like delicious egg dishes, piles of pancakes, refreshing smoothies, and warm coffees that will make for an unforgettable morning meal experience.
+In this post, we’ll provide you with our pick of some of the greatest brunch & breakfast spots in Amsterdam so you can make the most of your trip.
+Expect tempting meals like delicious egg dishes, piles of pancakes, refreshing smoothies, and warm coffees for an unforgettable morning meal experience.